 I love doing fun activities in piano lessons to reinforce the notes, rhythms, and other concepts students are learning, while being creative in a totally different way.
-Keep reading to learn about a fun composition activity I do with my youngest elementary piano students, and see how easy it can be for your youngest students to compose their very own piece!
+Keep reading to learn about a fun and easy composition activity I do with my beginning piano students, and see how easy it can be for your youngest students to compose their very own piece!

-- Llama Rhythm Spinners, or a fun set of seasonal rhythm spinners.
+- Llama Rhythm Spinners, or a fun set of seasonal and themed rhythm spinners.

 - Paper to print the 2 pages on.
 I’m using colorful card stock because pink is this student’s favorite color, but any color is great, including plain white paper.

-- A pencil and paperclip to create the “spinner” (or one of these spinners, or a fidget spinner – I’m sure you have one stashed in your desk drawer! 😁)
+- A pencil and paperclip to create the “spinner” (or one of these spinners, or a fidget spinner – you may even have one stashed in your desk drawer! 😁)

 - A pencil to write with.